-- (1) The project, as approved, will not have a significant environmental effect; or - (2) LAFCO has eliminated or substantially reduced all significant effects where feasible per Section 15091, and determined that any remaining significant effects found to be unavoidable per Section 15091 are acceptable due to overriding concerns described in Section 15093. - P. Statement of Overriding Considerations (Section 15093)
+- (1) The project, as approved, will not have a significant environmental effect; or - (2) LAFCO has eliminated or substantially reduced all significant effects where feasible per State CEQA Guidelines, section 15091, and determined that any remaining significant effects found to be unavoidable per State CEQA Guidelines, section 15091 are acceptable due to overriding concerns described in State CEQA Guidelines, section 15093. - P. Statement of Overriding Considerations (State CEQA Guidelines, section 15093)